Overview of How a Pooled Tip System Works, How to Set One Up, and Why It’s a Favorable Option In Your Restaurant

 Grogan shared that the variations typically fall under the categories of

-- Who is in the pool
+- Who participates in the pooled tips

 - How long the pool accumulates before being distributed